 - Don’t let your little one overheat.
 Babies cannot regulate their temperatures, and overheating is a risk factor for SIDS.
-You can click here to download a printable clothing layering guide that helps you establish safe pajama rituals based on your room temperature.
+You can look below for a clothing layering guide that helps you establish safe pajama rituals based on your room temperature.

 - If you decide to buy a used crib, make sure it is not a drop-sided crib.
 Drop-sided cribs are incredibly unsafe and have been recalled.3